Jakob Bro

 Jakob Bro (born April 11, 1978) is a Danish guitarist and composer.

+He has released 20 albums as a bandleader and became a renowned artist on the international jazz scene after recording and touring with Paul Motian, Tomasz Stanko, Lee Konitz, Joe Lovano, Midori Takada, Brian Blade, and Charles Lloyd.

+Jakob Bro was nominated for the Nordic Council Music Prize in 2014 for his trilogy Balladeering, Time and December Song.
+In 2016, he signed with ECM Records.
+His annual stint as a leader at The Village Vanguard began in 2020.

 Career

-Bro leads a trio with Joey Baron and Thomas Morgan.
-In the fall of 2016 the trio released the album Streams (ECM).
-Bro also works with Palle Mikkelborg and Bro/Knak, a collaboration with the Danish electronica producer Thomas Knak.
+Jakob Bro currently leads a trio with Joey Baron and Thomas Morgan.
+Bro also works with Palle Mikkelborg, Charles Lloyd, Ambrose Akinmusire, Midori Takada, Joe Lovano, Mark Turner, Brian Blade, and Bro/Knak, a collaboration with the Danish producer Thomas Knak.

+His album, "Taking Turns", with Lee Konitz, Bill Frisell, Jason Moran, and Andrew Cyrille was featured as the album of the month in The Guardian.

 Bro is a former member of the Paul Motian Band (Garden of Eden, ECM, 2006) and a member of Tomasz Stanko's Dark Eyes Quintet (Dark Eyes, ECM, 2009).

+Jakob Bro’s music and various ensembles are depicted in the film “Music for Black Pigeons” (directed by Jørgen Leth and Andreas Koefoed), which premiered at the 79th Venice Biennale and has been featured at film festivals around the world.
+The soundtrack was released in 2024.

 Bro has worked with Paul Bley, Chris Cheek, Andrew D'Angelo, Bill Frisell, George Garzone, Lee Konitz, Thomas Morgan, Paul Motian, Oscar Noriega, Kurt Rosenwinkel, Chris Speed, Ben Street, Mark Turner, David Virelles, and Kenny Wheeler.

 Awards and honors

+Jakob Bro was rewarded by the Danish Arts Foundation in 2006 and 2012 for his recordings Pearl River and Bro/Knak.

+In 2009 and 2013, he received The Jazz Special Prize for Danish Jazz Album of the Year (for the albums Balladeering and December Song) and in 2013 he received The Jazznyt Prize founded by Niels Overgaard (for December Song).

-In 2016 and 2013 Bro received The Carl Prize Jazz Composer of the Year for the albums Gefion and Bro/Knak.
-From 2003–2016 he received six Danish Music Awards: three for Danish Jazz Album of the Year (Gefion, Balladeering and Sidetracked), two for Danish Crossover Album of the Year (Bro/Knak and Sidetracked) and one for New Danish Jazz Artist of the Year (for the album Beautiful Day).
+In 2013 and 2016, Bro received the Carl Prize Jazz Composer of the Year for the albums Gefion and Bro/Knak.
+From 2003–2016, he received six Danish Music Awards: three for Danish Jazz Album of the Year (Gefion, Balladeering and Sidetracked), two for Danish Crossover Album of the Year (Bro/Knak and Sidetracked) and one for New Danish Jazz Artist of the Year (for the album Beautiful Day).
+In 2024, Jakob Bro was nominated for Danish Music Award – Jazz Composer of the Year (for Music For Black Pigeons).

-In 2009 and 2013 he received The Jazz Special Prize for Danish Jazz Album of the Year (for the albums Balladeering and December Song) and in 2013 he received The Jazznyt Prize founded by Niels Overgaard (for December Song).
-In 2012 he received the DJBFA honorary award and in 2006 and 2012.
-The Danish Arts Foundation rewarded Bro for his recordings Pearl River and Bro/Knak.

-In 2014 he was nominated for the Nordic Council Music Prize for his trilogy Balladeering/Time/December Song.
+He was nominated for the Nordic Council Music Prize in 2014 for his trilogy Balladeering, Time and December Song.